 Repair locations can come from several sources.
-This includes requests from property owners, mayor’s office, City Council, District Councils, injury/accident sites, and our proactive inspection program.
-Each year, the Sidewalk Section reviews all requests and determines which locations will be added to the sidewalk five-year construction program.
-Determinations are made based upon severity of damaged sidewalk, location to other potential sites, and funding.
-Due to the amount of requests and the annual sidewalk budget, only a fraction of the locations can be done each year.
+These include requests from property owners, the mayor’s office, City Council, District Councils, injury/accident sites, and our proactive inspection program.
+Each year, the Sidewalk Section reviews all requests and determines which locations will be added to the sidewalk 5-year construction program.
+Determinations are made based upon severity of the damaged sidewalk, location to other potential sites, and funding.
+Due to the amount of requests and the annual sidewalk budget, only a fraction of the locations can be addressed each year.

 What are the criteria for sidewalk replacement?

 Sidewalk panels to be replaced are those that are broken, uneven, settled, heaved, or deteriorating.
 The sidewalk inspector determines which panels are in need of replacement.
-This could be from as little as a single panel to reconstructing the entire length of the block.
-In some cases, it may be necessary to replace sidewalk panels that appear to be in good shape in order to re-establish the sidewalk grade or to maintain proper drainage.
+Replacement could be a single panel or reconstructing the entire length of the block.
+In some cases, it may be necessary to replace sidewalk panels that appear to be in good condition in order to re-establish the sidewalk grade or to maintain proper drainage.

 How do I know if my sidewalk is scheduled for reconstruction?

-Each year, a list of the blocks that are scheduled for sidewalk reconstruction is posted on the website.
+Each year, a list of blocks scheduled for sidewalk reconstruction is posted on the Sidewalk webpage found here.

 Does the city notify property owners if their sidewalk will be reconstructed?

-Saint Paul Public Works mails letters to property owners prior to the work being scheduled.
+Yes, Saint Paul Public Works mails notice to property owners prior to the work being scheduled.

-There is no “opt-out” option.
-This is maintenance work that needs to be completed.
+No, there is no “opt-out” option.
+This is maintenance work that needs to be completed for pedestrian safety.

 How do I know which panels are being replaced?

-When the sidewalk inspector does his initial inspection, the panels to be removed and replaced will be marked with painted white arrows.
-A line of dots between arrowed panels indicate a long stretch.
+When the sidewalk inspector does his/her initial inspection, the panels to be replaced will be marked with painted white arrows.
+A line of dots between arrowed panels indicates a long stretch.
 These markings identify the panels that the contactor will remove.